marlon-be/marlon-ogone/README.markdown

 - PHP 5.3
 - network connection between your webserver and the Ogone platform

 As always, this is work in progress.
-Please feel free to fork this project and let them pull requests coming!
+Please feel free to fork this project and get those pull requests coming!

 ## Overview ##